-- 1.9.1 Responsible for internal and external communications including the Undergraduate Prospectus, the International Prospectus and in-market International marketing materials. - 1.9.2 Responsible for maintaining the University's online UG Course Finder resource. - 1.9.3 Supporting the University's recruitment activities by providing marketing support, gathering and communicating marketing intelligence and delivering a programme of market research. - 1.9.4 Providing Faculties and academic Schools with support on marketing activities including: - Guidance on strategic and tactical marketing activity and Queen's brand management. - Guidance on key messages and most appropriate communications tools for each audience. - Launching new courses. - Providing best practice advice on the production of marketing material such as course leaflets, posters, display materials and digital content. - Guidance on advertising and campaign activity. - Delivering a CRM programme of online communication to prospective students, and providing an online system to capture prospective student enquiries and route them to the most appropriate team for follow up.
+- 1.9.1 Responsible for internal and external communications including the Undergraduate Prospectus, the International Prospectus and in-market International marketing materials. - 1.9.2 Responsible for maintaining the University's online UG Course Finder resource. - 1.9.2.1 Supporting the University's recruitment activities by providing marketing support, gathering and communicating marketing intelligence and delivering a programme of market research. - 1.9.3 Providing Faculties and academic Schools with support on marketing activities including: - Guidance on strategic and tactical marketing activity and Queen's brand management. - Guidance on key messages and most appropriate communications tools for each audience. - Launching new courses.

+- Providing best practice advice on the production of marketing material such as course leaflets, posters, display materials and digital content. - Guidance on advertising and campaign activity. - Delivering a CRM programme of online communication to prospective students, and providing an online system to capture prospective student enquiries and route them to the most appropriate team for follow up.

-1.10 Domestic Recruitment and Events
+1.10 Global Student Recruitment

-- 1.10.1 Responsible for the production of an approved Integrated Domestic Recruitment Strategy which clearly outlines the stages in the Undergraduate recruitment cycle identifying activities and actions which need to be taken at each stage including who is responsible for the action. - 1.10.2 Responsible for working with the Faculty Student Recruitment Hubs to recruit undergraduate students in the Home/EU market. - 1.10.3 Responsible for working with post-primary schools to ensure that students, teachers and parents have the necessary information, required at each stage of the recruitment process to enable them to make an informed choice about studying at Queen's.
-This work is delivered through a client management system and the work includes attending careers events, parents evenings,

-- and delivering talks.
-Virtual delivery of these events can be facilitated if requested or required. - 1.10.4 Responsible for representing Queen's at key undergraduate recruitment events in market and co-ordinating representation from academic and professional services staff as required. - 1.10.5 Collecting in-market intelligence through the recruitment officer team and using this information to shape future recruitment activity including course development. - 1.10.6 Briefing the Strategic Marketing and Communications team on the range of marketing materials which are required to support recruitment activity for undergraduate students at each stage of the recruitment cycle and the setting the tone and style of the various communications. - 1.10.7 Planning and managing an agreed annual calendar of recruitment events including Undergraduate Open Days, a Head Teachers Forum, Regional Careers Teachers events, Experience Queen's events in Northern Ireland and Great Britain.
-Each event is designed specifically for the target audience and has clear and measurable objectives. - 1.10.8 Organising campus tours and visits for students and their families. - 1.10.9 Communicating with students through CRM to deliver a personalised service to prospective undergraduate applicants. - 1.1.10 Planning and managing the Clearing process for UG recruitment.
-This involves running two Call Centres, one dedicated to GB recruitment and one for NI and EU.
+- 1.10.1 Responsible for the production of an approved Integrated Global Student Recruitment Strategy which clearly outlines the stages in the Undergraduate recruitment cycle identifying activities and actions which need to be taken at each stage including who is responsible for the action. - 1.10.2 Responsible for working with the Faculty Student Recruitment Hubs to recruit undergraduate students from across domestic and international markets - 1.10.3 Responsible for working with post-primary schools to ensure that students, teachers and parents have the necessary information, required at each stage of the recruitment process to enable them to make an informed choice about studying at Queen's.
+This work is delivered through a client management system and the work includes attending careers events, parents evenings, and delivering talks.
+Virtual delivery of these events can be facilitated if requested or required. - 1.10.4 Responsible for representing Queen's at key undergraduate recruitment events in market and co-ordinating representation from academic and professional services staff as required. - 1.10.5 Collecting in-market intelligence through the recruitment officer team and using this information to shape future recruitment activity including course development. - 1.10.6 Briefing the Strategic Marketing and Communications team on the range of marketing materials which are required to support recruitment activity for undergraduate students at each stage of the recruitment cycle and the setting the tone and style of the various communications. - 1.10.7 Planning and managing an agreed annual calendar of recruitment events including Undergraduate Open Days, a Head Teachers Forum, Regional Careers Teachers Briefing, Regional Events.
+Each event is designed specifically for the target audience and has clear and measurable objectives. - 1.10.8 Management of Queen's International recruitment partner relationships including INTO Queen's, Agents, Institutional Partners, Feeder Schools and Government / Corporate Sponsors. - 1.10.9 Organising campus tours and visits for students and their families.

+- 1.10.10 Communicating with students through CRM to deliver a personalised service to prospective undergraduate applicants. - 1.10.11 Planning and managing the Clearing process for UG recruitment in liaison with the Admissions and Access Service and Faculty Student Recruitment Hubs.
+This involves running two Call Centres, a Clearing call centre and an Admissions Support Call Centre.
 Working with Faculties to agree targets for Clearing and developing a plan to maximise the recruitment potential, particularly in GB.
 A marketing campaign with targeted messages is developed to promote the courses available and direct prospective students to the Call Centres.